-At Atlanta Septic Tank Pros, we handle all types of septic system installation, whether you’re starting from scratch with a brand new home or office, or need to replace an older system that has seen better days.
+Our septic partners at Atlanta Septic Tank Pros handle all types of septic tank installation, whether you’re starting from scratch with a brand new home or office, or need to replace an older system that has seen better days.
 This is not a time to cut corners.
 When a system is properly designed and installed correctly, it can last for generations, but when someone without the right training tries to handle a septic tank installation, it can literally fail within days.
-Our technicians are highly-trained professionals who can guide you through all the possible choices, plus make sure the project goes off without a hitch.
+Our septic partner technicians are highly-trained professionals who can guide you through all the possible choices, plus make sure the project goes off without a hitch.

 The Basics of Septic System Installation

 There are two main components to consider when overseeing a septic tank installation; the tank and the drain field.
 There isn’t necessarily a wrong or a right here, but as with any type of construction project, you’ll be able to choose materials and designs based on what works best in your region, quality, and costs.

 The first consideration when choosing a tank is size.
 They typically start out at 300 gallons and go all the way up to 5,000.
 A single person living alone is probably ok with a 300-gallon tank.
 Families with three people tend to need around 1,000 gallons, but this will also vary based on the family’s habits and how often guests are present.
 Naturally, large families, as well as commercial and industrial spaces, will need larger tanks.
 An experienced technician can help you decide what size is best for your needs.

 There are various materials to choose from, including concrete, steel, fiberglass, and plastic.
 Your local codes will determine what’s allowable by law.
 Your habits, the soil, and the water may also preclude some of the options.
 Most discussions these days come down to concrete vs. fiberglass.